-With June 30 in the rear view mirror, many businesses are starting to look back on this last financial year, asking themselves some hard questions:
+With June 30 now in the rearview mirror, many businesses are starting to look back on this last financial year and ask themselves the hard questions:

 “Did we achieve what we set out to?”